nirobutso140/nirobutso140/README.md

 ## Frontend Web Developer

 I am a web developer.
 I have an understanding of javascript and react concepts, and a basic idea of express, MongoDB.
 I have several projects with React and 3 projects with MERN.
-I am interested in working with the React.
+Currently, I want to work with React Js.
+But interested in working with the MERN stack in the future.

 #### Skills: HTML, CSS, Bootstrap, Tailwind, Daisyui, Javascript, React, Express, MongoDB